CappePolito/CI2024_project-work/Report.md

             except AssertionError:
                 continue  # Try again with a new subtree

-        # If node and new_subtree have same arity, try content replacement
+        # If no parent info but same arity, try content replacement
         if len(node.successors) == len(new_subtree.successors):
             success = replace_subtree(node, new_subtree)
             if success: